 Riobamba - Alausi.
 Our day starts early as we continue our journey south to the town of Alausi.
 Here we embark on an exhilarating train ride towards the breath-taking Devil's Nose, named after the shape of one of the mountains as it rises steeply from the valley.
 This part of the track drops dramatically in altitude, the train descends on a series of switchbacks as you slowly leave the crisp mountain air and scenery for the warmer tropics of the lowlands.

-Please note: Ecuador’s railways are not currently operating and an alternative program will be offered for this day.
+Please note: Ecuador’s railways are not currently operating and an alternative programme will be offered for this day.

 Overnight: Alausi | Breakfast